ArVdC/TimeManager/README.md

-#TimeManager
+# TimeManager

-##Spigot plugin for time management and display
+## Spigot plugin for time management and display

-###TIME MANAGING FUNCTIONALITIES
+### TIME MANAGING FUNCTIONALITIES
 Define a start time and a speed modifier per world.
+Set a suitable refresh rate for the performance of your server.

+Time could be stretched/extended up to x10 or match real UTC time, with a per world time adjust.

-Worlds timers will be synchronized on server startup.
+Worlds list is actualized and timers are synchronized on each server startup and reload.
+Most values are automatically checked and corrected depending on the case.

-Timers and speed can be modified or re-synchronize with in-game commands.
+Timers and speeds can be modified or re-synchronize with in-game commands or reloading after manually changes.
+Switching sync/async permit some useful original combinations for rpg or minigames.

 This plugin override the vanilla "/time" command.
-The command to change a single world timer is "/tm set time \[ticks] \[world]".
+The command to change a single world timer is "/tm set time \[ticks|daypart] \[world]".

-###PLAYERS COMMAND /now <units> <world>
+### PLAYERS COMMAND /now <units> <world>
 A single player command is used to display time (in ticks or hours) for any available world.

 Chat messages support multi-language and could automatically be accorded to any player's locale available in the lang.yml file.